Master's Degree - Second

 Graduate students who have completed one master's degree program at San José State University may, with the approval of the new department, complete requirements for a second master's degree at this institution.

 A student interested in undertaking a second graduate degree after finishing another master's degree must apply for admission to the second graduate degree program after the first degree is completed and recorded on the permanent record.
 All policies and procedures listed in this catalog applicable to satisfactory completion of a master's degree apply to completion of requirements for a second master's degree, including that requirements must be completed within a seven-year period.
+The Graduate Division at SJSU will not admit an applicant in pursuit of a master's degree if it is determined that the applicant has a similar degree already.

 Alternatively, if a second master's degree is desired but will not be completed at the same time as the first, the student must file for graduation from the first degree program and formally apply for admission into the second program.
 That would require a full application, submission of all documentation required by the university and the department of the second master's program, and acceptance by both entities.
 Pursuit of a second master's degree will receive a lower priority for admission.